Vegan Easter Cupcakes With Lemon Buttercream Frosting

 How to Frost Your Cupcakes

-Whether you’re an old pro at piping or a complete and utter newbie, this video is really helpful as a refresher.
+• Helpful Piping Tutorials – Whether you’re an old pro at piping or a complete and utter newbie, this video is really helpful as a refresher.
 Even if you don’t have a piping bag or any accessories, you can easily make your own.
 Check out this video on how to make a piping pouch using a gallon Ziploc bag.

 How to Serve Up Your Sweet Chick Cupcakes

 Because our lemon cupcakes with vegan Chick Peeps frosting are so adorable on their own, it’s hard to imagine that you would want to add anything else.
-But, if you love to be creative, you can come up with endless variations of this lovely dessert.
+But if you love to be creative, you can come up with endless variations of this lovely dessert.

-Changing the color of the frosting can turn the Chick Peeps into any character you wish.
+• Change the Color – Changing the color of the frosting can turn the Chick Peeps into any character you wish.
 Use red for Elmo or blue for Cookie Monster.
 Use green for goblins (adding matcha to the buttercream works great for this) or orange for pumpkins.
 If you’re looking to be silly, you can even use brown for…well, you know!
 Anything is possible!
 Check out our guide to vegan food dyes for all the possibilities!

-If you’re not a huge fan of lemon, use a flavor you do like.
+• Reform the Flavor – Use a flavor you do like.
 You can make vanilla, chocolate cupcakes, or even mint cupcakes (or frosting).
 If you’re eliminating the lemon juice in either recipe, make sure to replace it with either water or a plant-based milk for the same amount, as well as adding a little bit of extract in your favorite flavor.

-If you want to go all-out on vegan Easter foods for the perfect Easter brunch, whip up a batch of these vegan deviled eggs made from potatoes!
+• Serve Them With Deviled Potatoes – If you want to go all-out on vegan Easter foods for the perfect Easter brunch, whip up a batch of these vegan deviled eggs made from potatoes!
 They’re delicious, fun, and easy to make.

 Vegan Easter cupcakes decorated to look like little yellow chicks.